Ayesh/WordPress-Password-Hash/readme.txt

 Open your `wp-config.php` file at the root of your WordPress site, and find the line that says `That's all, stop editing!
 Happy publishing`.
 Above this line, you can configure the hashing algorithm you want this plugin to use.
-Note that a wrong configuration value means your users will not be able to login until you fix this configuration option.
+Note that a wrong configuration value means your users will not be able to log in until you fix this configuration option.
 It's not recommended that you set this configuration value unless you know what you are doing.

 `define( 'WP_PASSWORD_HASH_ALGO', PASSWORD_ARGON2ID );`